Physics Simulations

 The mass spring system in action

-Performant Collision Detection
+Efficient Collision Detection

 Grid-based collision detection

-Smoothe-Particle Hydrodynamics (SPH)
+Smoothed Particle Hydrodynamics (SPH)

-The (improved) SPH system
+The improved SPH system

 Conclusion